Tadasu85/steemstarssails/README.md

 If you dont know what the steem network is check it out at https://steemit.com/

-The Token that SteemStars! depends on for a funding model can be found here: https://blockscan.com/assetInfo/STEEMSTARS
+The Token that SteemStars! depends on for a funding model can be found here: https://counterpartychain.io/asset/STEEMSTARS

-This is the only funding model that this software/game uses as such if you would like to see further growth of this software you can help by buying this token and using it.
+This is one of the funding models that this software/game uses.
+As such if you would like to see further growth of this software you can help by buying this token and using it.

 All work herein is free open source I operate under the Collaborative Commons License.